PeiXuCCG/Data-Warehouse/README.md

 - Documentation
     - Excel spreadsheets to define keys/metadata for Bronze
 - Workflowgeneration
     - workflow  - Generating the Bronze workflows from the Excel spreadsheets in the Documentation folder
     - other - (bc_table_numbers)

+# How to generate the workflow
+cd workflowgeneration;
+python generate_pipeline.py bc;
+python generate_pipeline.py historical;